 In addition to farming, many of the Kashmiri are skilled crafters of wood furniture, wool carpets, and sweaters.
 Industrial development is limited in Jammu and Kashmir, but the large number of timber forests and rivers are used for producing hydro-electric power.
 Tourism is also an important industry, although it has declined in recent years because of the violence in the region.

 What are their beliefs?
 Most of the Kashmiri are devout Sunni Muslims, who follow a strict code of conduct.
 Their civilization has been heavily influenced by Muslim mystics and Persian culture.
 Only a small minority are Hindus.

 Kashmiri Muslims are convinced the Bible is wrong when it contradicts the Koran.
 Those who convert to Christianity are viewed as immoral, degenerate people; Christians in this region are often persecuted.
 Many Kashmiri have heard of Jesus Christ, but view him merely as a prophet and teacher.

-* Ask God to deliver the Christians in Kashmir from persecution.
+Ask God to deliver the Christians in Jammu and Kashmir from persecution.

 Pray for the effectiveness of the Jesus film among the Kashmiri.